Association for Mormon Letters: Irreantum

 Irreantum, the AML's literary journal, was founded in 1999 by Chris Bigelow and Benson Parkinson.
 According to Irreantum's current website, "the name comes from a Book of Mormon term meaning 'many waters'" and was meant to inspire a feeling of inclusivity pertaining to the wide variety of works the journal would publish.
 Bigelow has said that Irreantum was "inspired by AML-List."
 It featured selections of LDS literature and reviews and sought to publish "the best in contemporary Mormon poetry, essays, stories, and criticism."
 A subscription cost $12 a year, and was free for AML members.
 Both submissions and communications between the editors were conducted over e-mail.
 The staff consisted of volunteers only.
 Irreantum was published quarterly.
 The association held an annual Irreantum Fiction Contest; three winners were chosen, and their works were published in the journal.
 Submissions "were judged blind" and were required to somehow convey the experience of being a member of the Church of Jesus Christ of Latter-day Saints.
 A minimum of three new writers were featured in the publication each year.
 Though it published works "by, for, and about Mormons," Irreantum sought to be considered a literary, humanities-based journal, rather than a religious publication.
 It was advertised as "the only magazine devoted to Mormon literature."
 It went on hiatus in 2013.
 Five years later, in 2018, Irreantum was again published as an online magazine.
 Previous issues are available via Irreantum's online archives.
 Current issues are published only online, and multiple people rotate as editors.

 Dawning of a Brighter Day

 In 2009 the AML launched its blog, entitled Dawning of a Brighter Day.
 The title was inspired by an article written by Eugene England in 1983: "The Dawning of a Brighter Day: Mormon Literature after 150 Years."
 The blog seeks to facilitate the online presence of the discussion of LDS literature and, according to Michael Austin, is "a high-traffic website with hundreds of participants."

-AML presidents

-Information on this chart comes from the AML website.